primeharbor/aws-account-automation/README.md

 * [IAM-ExpireUsers](cloudformation/IAM-ExpireUsers-Template.yaml) - Work in progress to automatically handle users that have not changed their password or rotated access keys
 * [requireMFA](cloudformation/requireMFA-Template.yaml) will deploy a IAM User Group and Lambda that will prevent users without MFA from doing anything in the account

+* [SESRuleToSlack](cloudformation/SESRuleToSlack-Template.yaml) Creates and SES Email receiving rule/rulset to accept all email for a domain, invoke a lambda function that sends a summary of the email to Slack.
+Useful for when you might get an important notice, but you don't really need to interact from a domain.

 :exclamation: **Also check out the [aws-fast-fixes python scripts](https://github.com/WarnerMedia/aws-fast-fixes) for manual security fixes for your account!** :exclamation: